FlyingWolFox/Duplicate-Finder/README.md

 * Using the .class or .jar:

   - Call the Main class and pass the directories that you want to analyze as arguments.
 The tool ignores subdirectories.
-The tool will print in the terminal what files it's analizing and, after done, will print the results:
+The tool will print a progress bar showing the progress, after done, will print the results:
     - 1. Internal repetions: Internal repetions are files that have a equal copy in the same directory that they're in.
 The tool will show if it found at least a repetion and, if it does, will print how many are in each and end execution.
 You'll have to handle them yourself and then re-run the script.
     - 2. Repetions: Here enters repetions among directories.
 The tool will print how many repetions were found on each directory.
     - 3. The tool will print `Operation Complete` after the execution.
 If any exceptions are raised while handling, the description of the error will be printed with the stack trace.